Quantum Synchronization of Perturbed Oscillating Coherences: Abstract

 \section{Abstract}

-Synchronization in quantum systems has been recently studied through persistent oscillations of local observables, which stem from undamped modes of the dissipative dynamics.
-However, the existence of such modes requires fine-tuning the system to satisfy specific symmetry constraints.
-We investigate the response of spin systems that possess such oscillating modes to generic, weak perturbations.
-We show that even when these perturbations break the symmetry and lead to a single steady state, the phase correlations in the resulting state exhibit signatures of synchronization.
-Our results therefore connect the persistent oscillation notion (\emph{dynamical}) and the notion based on phase correlations (\emph{steady-state}) of synchronization, which so far have been regarded as distinct phenomena.
-Furthermore, we demonstrate that steady-state synchronization in these systems can exhibit features that are absent in the dynamical synchronization.
-Our work suggests robustness of synchronization and points toward a potential unifying framework of quantum synchronization.
+Quantum mutual synchronization has recently been explored through the persistent oscillation of local observables that arises from undamped eigenmodes of dissipative dynamics.
+However, these oscillating modes require strictly fine-tuning the system to satisfy algebraic constraints.
+Here, we investigate the robustness of synchronization against generic perturbations that break these constraints.
+We identify conditions under which the steady state of the perturbed system exhibits correlations that indicate mutual synchronization, even as the oscillations decay.
+That synchronization persists as imprints in the time-independent, asymptotic steady state directly bridges the dynamical notion of synchronization with the steady-state notion, which have so far been treated as distinct phenomena.
+Moreover, we discover in a spin-1 model that the resulting steady-state synchronization is manifested in unexpected geometries of locked phases that are multiples of $\pi/3$.
+Our work establishes a link between the two primary paradigms of quantum synchronization while demonstrating its inherent robustness against generic perturbations.